Technigo/project-happy-thoughts-api/README.md

 ## The problem

-The techniques I used was Express - Node.js and Mongodb.
-Besides that I used the recorded codealongs provided by Technigo, StackOverflow och the Mongoose documentation.
+The techniques I used was Express.js / Node.js and Mongodb.
+Besides that I used the recorded codealongs provided by Technigo, StackOverflow and the Mongoose documentation.

 ## View it live